fdev31/drink/README.rst

 Release changes
 ---------------

-* UPdate to Jquery 1.5
+* Update to Jquery 1.5
 * Update the indexer to use Whoosh
-* Fixes about Groups objects
+* Fixes about Groups & ACLs
+* Add a link to the search object in tool bar
+* Easy to use (high-level) permissions options